Cutting a Pancake with an Exotic Knife: Long-legged letters and other knives

-This led us to consider long-legged versions of other letters.
-Informally, a long-legged version of a letter is obtained by replacing any protruding arms or legs by (semi-infinite) rays, indicated by arrow-heads, and allowing arbitrary angles between these rays.
-For example there is no restriction on the angle between the two arms of a long-legged {\sf V}.
-We will, of course, be careful to give a precise definition for each shape.
-There are interesting long-legged versions of ${\sf A}, {\sf E}, {\sf H}, {\sf L}, {\sf M}, {\sf T}, {\sf W}$, and ${\sf X}$, sometimes more than one.
-Curved letters (${\sf B}, {\sf C}, {\sf D}, {\sf G}, {\sf P}, {\sf Q}, {\sf R}, {\sf S}$, $\ldots$) do not seem appropriate for this treatment, since as we shall show below, once curved lines are permitted (without any bound on their curvature), it is easy to create arbitrarily many regions.
-The curved shapes $\overline{\phi}$ (\S\ref{SeccH}), ${\sf O}$ (\S\ref{SecOO}), {\sf 8} (\S\ref{Sec88}) and the lollipop (\S\ref{SecLP}) are exceptions.
-A cookie-cutter in the shape of a long-legged ${\sf A}$ initially looked especially challenging, although as we shall see in \S\ref{SecAG}, it has a surprisingly simple solution.
-The constrained long-legged $\overline{\sf A}$, however (\S\ref{SeccA}), appears to be genuinely hard.
+This led us to consider \mabp\ of long-legged versions of other letters.
+Informally, a long-legged version of a letter is obtained by replacing any protruding arms or legs by (semi-infinite) rays, indicated by arrow-heads in the figures, allowing arbitrary angles between these rays.
+For example, there is no restriction on the angle between the two arms of a long-legged {\sf V}.
+We will, of course, be careful to give a precise definition for each \mabs.